-2.31 As well as setting the target for each Housing Market Characteristic Area (HMCA), Core Strategy Policy SP7 plans the distribution of housing land by settlement hierarchy.
+2.35 As well as setting the target for each Housing Market Characteristic Area (HMCA), Core Strategy Policy SP7 plans the distribution of housing land by settlement hierarchy.
 Areas with the highest potential include the City Centre, Inner area, North Leeds and East Leeds where opportunities for development of previously developed land and regeneration are greatest.
 Less development is planned for Smaller Settlements and Rural Settlements, which are 'lower down' the settlement hierarchy.
 The Core Strategy policy is a guide for the Site Allocations Plan which aims to reflect the local distribution as far as possible, consistent with a site's assessment.
 Table 2 demonstrates that the allocations broadly accord with this aspect of Policy SP7 and the Core Strategy approach.
 It again illustrates the role of the Main Urban Area consistent with the settlement hierarchy.
-The reduced contributions from extensions to Major and Smaller Settlements in part arises from the allocation of a new settlement at Parlington, in Outer North East HMCA, reflecting the option to depart from the hierarchy included in Core Strategy Policy SP10.